Karan Aujla: Personal life

-Gang attack incident
+Relocation to Dubai

 In June 2019, reports speculated that Aujla was attacked in Surrey, British Columbia on 8 June 2019.
 A Punjab-based gang took responsibility of the attack, but later retracted their involvement.
-Aujla wrote that the incident was a rumor.
+Aujla wrote that the incident was a rumour.
 In November 2019, the leader of the Punjab-based gang, Sukhpreet Budda, was arrested by Interpol in Armenia for relations to the gang attack.

+In an interview with The Hollywood Reporter India, Aujla revealed that he has been experiencing multiple extortion calls and death threats while living in Surrey, British Columbia, culminating in him acquiring a possession and acquisition licence.

+In 2023, Aujla moved with his family to the United Arab Emirates, settling in Dubai, following another attack on his property in Canada.

 Controversies

 Feuds

 Aujla had a well-known public rivalry with fellow rapper Sidhu Moose Wala.
 Both had been taking shots at each other via their songs and both the artists have been criticised for songs promoting violence.
 Elly Mangat, who had previously worked with both the artists, disclosed in an interview that the dispute began when Sidhu's video targeting Aujla in his song was leaked to Aujla's management, and they threatened to attack Sidhu.
 Following the incident, both started targeting each other on social media.
 The rivalry was resolved temporarily until Karan Aujla released a track called "Lafaafe" with Sanam Bhullar.
 Followed by this, Moose Wala released his diss track "Warning Shots" featuring Sunny Malton, claiming Aujla's song was about him.
 Subsequently, Aujla stated in an interview that he didn't write the track "Lafaafe", and refused to comment further regarding their rivalry.
-In 2022, after Moose Wala's death, Aujla paid tribute with the song "Maa".
+In 2022, after Moose Wala's death, Aujla paid tribute to him with the song "Maa".